How the Co-Founder and Global Editor-in-Chief of Refinery29 Gets Things Done

 I’m very big on supplements.
 My refrigerator is literally a selection of designer probiotics.
 I have containers of fermented yogurt, and the Inner-Eco brand of fresh coconut probiotic.
 I find it to be very effective.
 Breakfast is always something savory.
 I take a shot of aloe water, then I’ll make a salad or a fried egg over avocado, mostly because I don’t do well with gluten.
 I’m very into Bragg’s olive oil, I put it over everything.

-When you have so many demands in your schedule and you’re really trying stay physically fit and maximize efficiency, whatever I can do in small ways, I do.
+When you have so many demands in your schedule and you’re really trying to stay physically fit and maximize efficiency, whatever I can do in small ways, I do.
 I feel like I owe it to myself to take the time to build these things into my routine, though I’m not super loyal to any one regime.
 I like to switch things up.
 I remember going to Moon Juice in L.A. and being overwhelmed by all the dust products she has.
 I got really interested in all of that but I put it on hold because I think that’s a direction and a lifestyle you have to commit to.
 Some day I’ll try it all.

 On the two most important meetings of her day: